 If the officer has probable cause to believe you are under the influence of alcohol or drugs then the officer can ask you to submit to a blood or breath test.
-If you refuse, your driver’s license can be automatically suspended for 180 days (or 6 months) in an administrative action.
+If you refuse, your driver’s license can be automatically suspended for 180 days (or 6 months) in administrative action.

 Refusal DWI cases are often more difficult to prosecute than cases with a high breath or blood alcohol concentration reading.
 In refusal cases, the prosecutor lacks that objective evidence.
 Instead, jurors look for obvious signs of intoxication.

-If you were arrested for refusing to take a breath or blood test after a DWI arrest, then contact the attorneys at Law Offices of Richard C. McConathy.
+If you were arrested for refusing to take a breath or blood test after a DWI arrest, then contact the attorneys at the Law Offices of Richard C. McConathy.
 Call us today at (469) 304-3422 to set up a free consultation.

 We represent clients who refused a chemical test after a DWI arrest by the Collin County Sheriff’s Office, the Allen Police Department, the Plano Police Department, the Frisco Police Department, or the Wylie Police Department.

 Drivers in Texas are subject to the implied consent laws.
-Under these laws, by driving on the public roads you have implicitly agreed to take a test if it is lawfully requested by a law enforcement officer.
+Under these laws, by driving on public roads you have implicitly agreed to take a test if it is lawfully requested by a law enforcement officer.
 In many circumstances, that consent can be withdrawn by refusing to submit to chemical testing.